= Full Sun

 The soft inflorescences take their name from the Latin words penna and seta meaning feather-bristle.
 This lovely grass is a favorite, distinguished by arching, feathery bottlebrush flowers spilling over a cascading mound of foliage.

 A warm season grower, Fountain Grass welcomes hot weather and is widely distributed in both tropical and temperate areas.

 Standing taller than most alopecuroides species, this spectacular Kurt Bluemel selection has a lot to brag about beside its inherent good looks: no stray seedlings, exceptional vigor and reliable longevity.
 Narrow green foliage defines the large upright fountain-shaped clump that’s topped with a fluffy 5 ft. high gathering of tan-colored plumes.
 Aptly named, ‘Foxtrot’ dances to the slightest breeze amid late blooming perennial cohorts such as Phlox ‘Jeana’, Heliopsis ‘Summer Nights’ and Gaura ‘White Heron’.

 Size: 5' 0" high x 4' 0" wide; hardy to zone 5.

 Pennisetum alopecuroides ‘Foxtrot’ (G-0550)

-Honoring German horticulturist Cassian Schmidt, this graceful midsized Kurt Bluemel selection sparks our interest through three seasons.
-Its compact fluid form sets the stage for fawn-colored bristlelike cylinders that softly linger just above elegant foliar blades.
-In a grand finale of arresting warmth, the autumnal leaves celebrate lavish gilded highlights and red hues, which definitely earns ‘Cassian’ a front row seat in our mixed border.
+Honoring German horticulturist Cassian Schmidt, this graceful midsized Kurt Bluemel selection sparks our interest through 3 seasons.
+Its compact fluid form sets the stage for fawn-colored bristle-like cylinders that softly linger just above elegant foliar blades.
+In a grand finale of arresting warmth, the autumnal leaves celebrate lavish gilded highlights and red hues, which earn ‘Cassian’ a front row seat in our mixed border.

 Pennisetum alopecuroides ‘Cassian’ (G-0487)